-(a) International financial reporting standards ("IFRS")
+International financial reporting standards ("IFRS"):

 In 2006, the Canadian Accounting Standards Board ("AcSB") published a new strategic plan that will significantly affect financial reporting requirements for Canadian companies.
 The AcSB strategic plan outlines the convergence of Canadian GAAP with IFRS over an expected five year transitional period.
 In February 2008, the AcSB announced that 2011 is the changeover date for publicly-listed companies to use IFRS, replacing Canada's own GAAP.
 The date is for interim and annual financial statements relating to fiscal years beginning on or after January 1, 2011.
-The Company's transition date of May 1, 2011 will require the restatement for comparative purposes of amounts reported by the Company for the year ended April 30, 2011.
-The Company has begun assessing the adoption of IFRS for fiscal 2012 and is currently assessing the financial reporting impact of the transition to IFRS and its choices under IFRS 1.
+The Company's transition date of May 1, 2010 will require the restatement for comparative purposes of amounts reported by the Company for the year ended April 30, 2011.